MEHopper / New Media Museum

 Hopper, M.E.
 (2016, November).
 Is it cool yet?
 [Exhibit].
 VR@MIT Open House, MIT Stratton Student Center, Cambridge, MA.

 Hopper, M.E.
 (2016, September).
-Strap on a Headset and Jump into VR!
+Strap on a headset and Jjump into VR!
 [Exhibit].
 A Cross-disciplinary Exploration of the Emerging Worlds of Virtual and Augmented Reality.
 HubWeek @ Harvard, Alston, MA.

 Hopper, M.E.
 (2016, June).
-Virtual Reality Blitz [Exhibit].
+VR blitz [Exhibit].
 Edtech Product Showcase at Deshpande Symposium for Higher Ed.
 Innovation Hub, University of Massachusetts – Lowell, Lowell, MA.

 Hopper, M.E.
 (2014, August).
 Which way to the holodeck?
 [Presentation].
 Microsoft NERD Center, Cambridge, MA.